Skip to main content

 Adipose tissue, once considered merely a storage depot, is now recognized as an active endocrine organ.
 Sleep deprivation alters adipokine secretion, including leptin and adiponectin, further contributing to metabolic dysfunction and chronic inflammation.

 The body’s energy production at the cellular level, primarily within the mitochondria, also suffers.
 Chronic sleep loss can lead to mitochondrial dysfunction, reducing the efficiency of ATP production and increasing oxidative stress.
-This cellular energy deficit contributes to the pervasive fatigue experienced by individuals with and can accelerate cellular aging.
+This cellular energy deficit contributes to the pervasive fatigue experienced by individuals with sleep debt and can accelerate cellular aging.

 The following table summarizes the systemic impacts of chronic sleep deprivation on various physiological systems: